-BUILDING AND SERVICING BRITISH COLUMBIA AND THE YUKON FOR OVER 80 YEARS.
+BUILDING AND SERVICING BRITISH COLUMBIA & THE YUKON FOR OVER 80 YEARS.

 “Building The Power” is a fascinating look into the history of LiUNA Local 1611, documenting the dramatic events and accomplishments of its members since 1937, written by Local 1611’s Strategic Researcher and labour activist Mark Warrior.